Should I use buy now pay later with a bad credit score?

 While MoneySuperMarket doesn't offer BNPL, it’s become a popular way to pay at the checkout, particularly for young people, both online and in store.

-Will buy now pay later companies do a credit check on me?
+Can I use buy now pay later without having a credit check?

 In most cases, BNPL providers will carry out a ‘soft credit check’ before they approve you to use their service.
 This means they’ll search your credit record to decide whether to accept you for a BNPL purchase, without leaving a ‘footprint’ on your credit file or affecting your credit score.